drupol/not-a-number.io/content/page/about.md

 journey with Drupal began as a hobby, and I progressed to being a [contributor], service provider, and eventually, a core maintainer.

-In 2019, I [made the decision to resign as a Drupal core maintainer] and reorient my career towards working with Symfony.
-My focus now lies on developing packages that are framework-independent.
-You can follow my work on [Packagist], [Drupol's Github] or [Loophp's Github].
+In 2019, after careful consideration and a desire for new challenges, I [made the decision to resign as a Drupal core maintainer] and shifted my career focus towards working with Symfony, a popular PHP web application framework.
+This transition has allowed me to concentrate on creating framework-independent packages, broadening the scope of my work and fostering innovation in the field of software development.

+My passion for functional programming has also led me to become an avid user and contributor to the [NixOS] operating system.
+NixOS is a unique, Linux-based operating system built on top of the Nix package manager, which offers several advantages, such as customizable configurations and a strong focus on reproducibility.
+By contributing to the NixOS community, I strive to enhance the system's capabilities and help make it an even more powerful and flexible solution for developers and users alike.

+If you are interested in following my work or staying up-to-date with my latest projects and contributions, I invite you to check out my profiles on [Packagist], [Drupol's Github], [Loophp's Github] and [code.europa.eu].
+These platforms showcase my commitment to developing high-quality, versatile software solutions and my ongoing involvement in the open-source community, where collaboration and knowledge-sharing are highly valued.

 My love for Science, Technology, Engineering, and Mathematics (STEM) is rooted in a deep fascination for Mathematics, especially numbers and how nature utilizes them.
 Data visualization is another passion of mine, with my favorite works coming from [Jason Davies] and [Mike Bostock].
 I also hold great admiration for the late [Nick Berry's blog].

-I envision my ideal workplace as one that fosters open-source projects and is filled with passionate, open-minded, non-paranoid and friendly teammates.
+I envision my ideal workplace as one that fosters **open-source projects** and is filled with **passionate**, **open-minded**, **non-paranoid** and **friendly** teammates.

 Although I harbor no regrets regarding my career choices, reflecting on the possibility of starting anew presents an interesting thought experiment.
 If given the chance to restart my career, I would undoubtedly immerse myself in the